 An explosion of new technologies such as automation, robotics, big data, machine learning, augmented and virtual reality and personalisation is changing the way businesses operate – so much so that some commentators are heralding a fourth industrial revolution.
 Sectors such as healthcare, retail and agriculture are storing and analysing data, to gain insights and implement better practices.
-But while the financial services sector may have used technology to upgrade its infrastructure, when it comes to helping consumers, it still has a way to go.
+It seems, however, that technology in finance has been entirely focussed on hardware and efficiency, without offering much in the way of benefits to its customers.

-It seems that the deployment of technology has created a barrier to building more user-friendly, tech-enabled financial services.
-The Financial Times has estimated that algorithms now decide as much as 70% of stock trades, while JP Morgan believes that less than 10% of stock picks are made by individuals, with the remainder made by opaque computer formulas.
-Consequently, far fewer users are engaged with the markets.
+In fact, technology could be the very thing creating a barrier to accessible, user-friendly finance.
+The Financial Times estimates that 70% of stock trading is automated – JP Morgan states that less than 10% of stock decisions are taken by individuals – meaning that much of the financial world is entrusted to obscure algorithms that are incomprehensible to most financial services users, resulting in lower levels of engagement from users.
 This is echoed in research from Scottish Friendly, which has revealed that 53% of Brits are suffering from a chronic case of ‘investophobia’.
 The fact is, while technology should be making finance far more accessible, it remains a foreign industry for most people.

 While estate agents and travel agents once worried that their industry would shrink if the public had more access to data and information, the opposite happened.
 The internet’s easy access to data enabled users to make smarter decisions, and both industries expanded.
-Travel sites such as Kayak, Expedia and booking.com showed users all the available options based on their priorities and made booking easy.
+Travel sites such as Kayak, Expedia and booking.com let users see all their options at once, increasing a feeling of empowerment.
 In the same way, the housing market benefited from sites like findaproperty.com.
-In contrast, financial advisors still hold the keys to many seemingly simple procedures; for example, it is still not easy for users to easily compare the risk, returns and fees associated with an investment.
+In contrast, financial advisors still hold the keys to many seemingly simple procedures; for example, it is still not easy for users to compare the risk, returns and fees associated with an investment.

 Increased accessibility for consumers